oadeniran/AgriHealth/README.md

 # What's next for AgriHealth
 Looking ahead, there are several avenues for improving the AgriHealth project.
 Two key areas of focus include:

-Expansion of livestock and crop categories to broaden the tool's applicability.
+- Expansion of livestock and crop categories to broaden the tool's applicability.
-Integration of chatbots, such as OpenAI, to provide real-time feedback based on model predictions, enhancing user interaction and usability.
+- Integration of chatbots, such as OpenAI, to provide real-time feedback based on model predictions, enhancing user interaction and usability.- Done
+- Data Robustness for more accurate results